AndreyKoudr/TCAD/README.md

 <B>Example code how to use</B><br />

-main.cpp, see examples 1.1 ..
-1.12 : how to use curves, like create, smooth, intersect, order points etc.<br />
+main.cpp, see examples on how to use curves, like create, smooth, intersect, order points etc.<br />
 <B>Important : set DEBUG_DIR for place to output of debug CAD files.</B>

 - 1.1 Curves : how to exclude neighbour duplicate nodes